boceckts/ideahub/README.md

 ```

 The web application should now be up and running at http://127.0.0.1:5000/.
+The documentation of the REST API of the application will be available on http://127.0.0.1:5000/api/v1/docs.

 ### Update Python requirements
 If you need to install new python packages or update existing ones, do so within your virtual environment.